-To be eligible for some rebates, the energy efficiency of a specific product must be certified under either the Energy Star or CEE program.
+To be eligible for some rebates, the energy efficiency of a specific product must be under either the Energy Star or CEE program.
 These certifications are often listed in the specification sheets for individual products.
 To determine whether a specific product/model meets these requirements, please contact the product manufacturer or look for your product in the lists provided at the following web sites:

 Snow and Ice Walking Aids (winter only)

 - Get a rebate on the purchase of urban crampons, also known as traction devices, footwear ice spikes, and a variety of brand names. $20 rebate.
 This rebate is offered Oct.
 1 through Mar.
 31.